minoa-lang/reference/src/generics.md

 <constraint-method>    := [ 'unsafe' ] [ 'const' ] 'fn' '(' <receiver> ')' <name> '(' <constraint-fn-params> ')' [ '->' <fn-return> ] [ <where-clause> ] ';'
 ```

-Constraint functions and methods are very similar to [trait functions & methods](./items/functions.md#trait-functions--methods-).
+Constraint functions and methods are very similar to [trait functions & methods].

 But they use a simplified set of parameters and may not contain:
 - attributes